SasanTazayoni/L2D-driving-school-CI-PP4/TESTING.md

 ## Browser Compatibility

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Please note, there are services out there that can test multiple browser compatibilities at the same time.
-If you use these, you must provide a link to the source used for attribution, and multiple screenshots of the results.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I've tested my deployed project on multiple browsers to check for compatibility issues.

 | Browser | Screenshot | Notes |